What are my options to save for my children’s education?

 Your education funding choices can have a significant impact on your taxes and estate plan.
 With this in mind, you may want to seek guidance from professionals who can help you develop a plan to assist with your family's educational goals and financial future for generations to come.

 As always, reach out to a J.P.
-Morgan professional with questions.
+Morgan advisor with questions.

 A 529 plan is an account designed to cover educational costs that comes with certain tax advantages.
 When you contribute to a 529 college savings plan, the assets can grow on a tax-deferred basis, and withdrawals are tax-free provided you use the funds to pay for qualified education expenses.